topinit/nginx-ntlm-module/README.md

 # nginx-ntlm-module

-The NTLM module allows proxying requests with [NTLM Authentication](https://en.wikipedia.org/wiki/Integrated_Windows_Authentication).
+Attention: The NTLM module allows proxying requests with [NTLM Authentication](https://en.wikipedia.org/wiki/Integrated_Windows_Authentication).
 The upstream connection is bound to the client connection once the client sends a request with the "Authorization" header field value starting with "Negotiate" or "NTLM".
 Further client requests will be proxied through the same upstream connection, keeping the authentication context.

 ## How to use